Romanzo criminale – La serie

-Romanzo criminale – La serie ([roˈmandzo krimiˈnaːle la ˈsɛːrje]; meaning "Criminal Novel – The Series") is an Italian television series based on the novel of the same name by the judge Giancarlo De Cataldo.
+Romanzo criminale – La serie ([roˈmandzo krimiˈnaːle la ˈsɛːrje]; meaning "Criminal Novel – The Series") is an Italian crime drama television series based on the novel of the same name by the judge Giancarlo De Cataldo.
 The series is an adaptation of the film Romanzo Criminale (2005) directed by Michele Placido.
 The first series quickly achieved cult status in Italy.

 This is the second fiction series after Quo Vadis, Baby? that was produced by Sky and broadcast on Fox Crime, Sky One and on Sky Arts with English subtitles in 2012.